fiestajetsam/I-D/draft-gruessing-sdp-http/draft-gruessing-sdp-http.md

    second element is an integer type and MUST NOT be negative.

 k
- : An OPTIONAL field containing encryption key information, whose field is an inner-list containing up to two elements.
-The first element
+ : The key-field field is obsolete and MUST NOT be used.
+Implementations MUST discard the field if it is received.

 ### Time Description

 All values within time description fields that represent wall time MUST be values shown as integers which represent NTP timestamps with second resolution.
-To facilitate ease of parsing, fields that are used to represet a time duration or offset as described in Section 5.10 of {{RFC4566}} MUST NOT use the compact version e.g "1h" instead of "3600".
+To facilitate ease of parsing, fields that are used to represet a time duration or offset as described in Section 5.10 of {{RFC8866}} MUST NOT use the compact version e.g "1h" instead of "3600".

 t